SSI/SSDI Outreach, Access, and Recovery (SOAR)

 3. State & Local SOAR Team Leaders

-A 3-day Leadership Academy, led by SOAR TA Center staff, is the newest element of the SOAR model.
-Its goal is to create Local Leaders who can coordinate their community's or region’s SOAR program.
+A 3-day Leadership Academy, led by SOAR TA Center staff, creates Local Leaders who can coordinate their community's or region’s SOAR program.
 Individuals must complete an application, be recommended by their SOAR State Team Lead

 , and must complete the SOAR Online Course prior to attending the Leadership Academy.